A Dental Patient’s Guide to Outpatient Anesthesia

 Any dental procedure that has the potential to cause pain can benefit from the use of outpatient anesthesia.
 In other words, you wouldn’t need an anesthetic if you’re simply receiving a cleaning and checkup.
 But if you’re planning to undergo a smile restoration, some form of outpatient anesthesia is a must.

-At Innovative Implant and Oral Surgery, dentists use local anesthesia, with or without general anesthesia, to perform these procedures:
+At Innovative Oral Surgery & Dental Implants, our surgeons use local anesthesia, with or without general anesthesia, to perform these procedures:

 - Wisdom teeth extraction